Sharp estimates for the convergence rate of Orthomin(k) for a class of linear systems: Brief background

-Orthomin($k$) is attractive for a number of reasons.
-First, as with other iterative methods, Orthomin($k$) can be implemented so that each iteration requires only one matrix-vector (mat-vec) at an additional cost of~$O(k d)$~Flops; a maximum number of $k$ vectors need to be stored.
-This is different from GMRES where both the computational cost per iteration and the storage requirements increase with the iteration number.
-Finally, when symmetric positive preconditioners are used to produce a split preconditioning of Orthomin($k$), the preconditioned iteration can be implemented without reference to the factors of the preconditioners.
-This is a feature shared with~CG, as shown by Elman~\cite{elmanthesis}.
+Although { of limited use} in practice, Orthomin($k$) could be thought of as attractive mainly for two reasons.
+First, as with other truncated Krylov-space methods, Orthomin($k$) requires only one matrix-vector per iteration, and the additional cost (per iteration) is~$O(k d)$~Flops; a maximum number of $k$ vectors need to be stored.
+Second, when symmetric positive preconditioners are used to produce a split preconditioning of Orthomin($k$), the preconditioned iteration can be implemented without reference to the factors of the preconditioners.
+This is a feature shared with preconditioned \emph{conjugate gradient} (CG), as shown by Elman~\cite{elmanthesis}, and it allows for matrix-free preconditioning.

-In terms of convergence properties, Orthomin($k$) is guaranteed to converge if the field of values\footnote{The \emph{field of values} or \emph{numerical range} of a complex matrix $A$ is defined as the set of complex numbers $\op{F}(A) = \left\{ \innprd{A u}{u}\ :\ u\in \mathbb{C}^d,\ \norm{u}=1\right\}\ .$} of the matrix~$A$ does not contain the origin.
-The precise convergence result and estimate shown below appears in~\cite{MR1474725} as Theorem~2.2.2, and was proved first by Eisenstat, Elman, and Schultz in~\cite{MR694523} (see elso Elman~\cite{elmanthesis}) for matrices with positive definite symmetric part.
-We recall the result in~\cite{MR1474725} as \begin{theorem} Assume that $0\notin \op{F}(A)$ and $\delta=\mathrm{dist}(0, \op{F}(A))$.
+In terms of convergence properties, Orthomin($k$) is guaranteed to converge, {for any initial guess,} if the field of values\footnote{The \emph{field of values} or \emph{numerical range} of a complex matrix $A$ is defined as the set of complex numbers $\op{F}(A) = \left\{ \innprd{A u}{u}\ :\ u\in \mathbb{C}^d,\ \norm{u}=1\right\}\ .$} of the matrix~$A$ does not contain~0.
+The precise convergence result and estimate shown below appears in~\cite{MR1474725} as Theorem~2.2.2, and was proved first in~\cite{MR694523} (see elso Elman~\cite{elmanthesis}) for matrices with positive definite symmetric part.
+We recall the following result from~\cite{MR1474725}: \begin{theorem} Assume that $0\notin \op{F}(A)$ and $\delta=\mathrm{dist}(0, \op{F}(A))$.
 If $r_n$ is the~$n^{\mathrm{th}}$ residual in the Orthomin\textnormal{(}$k$\textnormal{)} iteration, then

 where $\nnorm{A}$ is the $2$-norm of the matrix $A$. \end{theorem}